The FDA Agrees: Eggs Are a Healthy, Nutritious Food

 1. Eggs Are a Clean and Sustainable Protein

-Not only are eggs the perfect option for your morning breakfast, but they're also a cleaner protein with a smaller carbon footprint.
-Raising our hens on small family farms with ample access to lush pasture is an approach to farming that we're proud of, and one that's been shown to make less waste and a meaningful impact on the quality of our eggs.
-By going above and beyond the practices of cage-free and factory farm producers and adhering to Certified Humane's strict standards of animal welfare, we're staying true to our B Corp values and ensuring a happier life for our laying hens.
+Eggs are not just perfect for breakfast; they're also a cleaner protein with a smaller carbon footprint.
+Raising our hens on small family farms with ample access to lush pasture is an approach to farming that we're proud of, and one that's been shown to make less waste and have a meaningful impact on the quality of our eggs.
+By going above and beyond the practices of cage-free and factory farm producers - and adhering to Certified Humane's strict standards of animal welfare - we're staying true to our B Corp values and ensuring a happier life for our laying hens.

 Did You Know?
 While the hens that lay “cage-free” eggs have it slightly better than those who spend their lives confined to tiny battery cages, they still may not get out much (if at all).
 Conversely, pasture-raised hens get to enjoy plenty of fun in the sun — and live and lay in tune with their natural cycles.